-Mr. Thomson has a distinguished record of public service with more than 27 years of law enforcement experience, most recently for 11 years as the Chief of Police of the Camden County Police Department, where he oversaw a police department of more than 600 sworn and civilian employees.
+Thomson has a distinguished record of public service with over 27 years of law enforcement experience, with more than 11 years as the chief of police in Camden, New Jersey, where he oversaw an organization of more than 600 sworn and civilian employees.